chimeric/dokuwiki-plugin-medialist/README.md

 * `{{medialist>@NAMESPACE@}}` shows files stored in the current namespace and sub namecpaces.
 * `{{medialist>@ALL@}}` shows all files when `@PAGE@` and `@NAMESPACE@` keywords given.

-Legacy literal keywords should be replaced using replacement patterns:
+Legacy literal keywords should be corrected using replacement patterns:

     {{medialist>@PAGE@}} is same as {{medialist>@ID@}}
     {{medialist>@NAMESPACE@}} is same as {{medialist>@NS@:}}